-If you share an incident of sexual harassment, sexual violence, dating violence, domestic violence, and/or stalking with a St. John's employee (excluding members of the Center for Counseling and Consultation, Health Services and the Campus Support Advisors working in their respective capacities), they are required by University policy to report this information to Public Safety and/or the Title IX Coordinator.
-Reports made to a St. John's administrator or faculty member will trigger a University response, which may involve an investigation by Public Safety and/or the Title IX Coordinator.
+If you share an incident of sexual harassment, sexual assault, dating violence, domestic violence, intimate partner violence or stalking with a St. John's employee (excluding members of the Center for Counseling and Consultation, Health Services and the Campus Support Advisors working in their respective capacities), they are required by University policy to report this information to Public Safety and/or the Title IX Coordinator.
+Reports made to a St. John's administrator or faculty member will trigger a Univer- sity response which may involve an investigation by Public Safety and/or the Title IX Coordinator.